 In fact, it’s easy to be fooled to believe a company falls into a specific business model.
 However, numbers don’t lie.
 Where does Amazon stand?

-Instead, if we look at the operating income, you can see how this is fueled by the services, which comprise seller services, AWS, and subscriptions services.
+Instead, if we look at the operating income, you can see how this is fueled by the services, which comprise seller services, AWS, and subscription services.

 In other words, by looking at the, you might be fooled to think that Amazon is in the product business, just like , yet there is a slight difference between the two companies!